-Foglight[®] Agent Manager (FgIAM) implements a communication layer with XML messages sent to the Management Server over HTTP(S).
+Foglight® Agent Manager (FgIAM) implements a communication layer with XML messages sent to the Management Server over HTTP(S).
 These messages are sent to the same ports that the Management Server uses for all HTTP-based traffic, including the Web applications.

 The Agent Manager allows the user to configure HTTP or HTTPS URLs for the Management Server, or a combination of both.
 When HTTPS is used, the Agent Manager rejects invalid certificates by default -- either self-signed, signed by an unrecognized certificate authority, or a certificate that declares a Common Name that does not match the Management Server host name (thus providing protection against man-in-the-middle attacks).
 Certificates can be added to the Agent Manager keystore.
 Like a Web browser, Agent Manager supports configuration options to relax these certificate verification controls, but these options will reduce the security provided by the SSL mechanism.
 If the Management Server is configured to only allow HTTPS access, the Agent Manager must be configured with an HTTPS URL to connect to the Management Server.
-By default, the Management Server uses the SSL_RSA_WITH_RC4_128_MD5 cipher suite (RSA, RC4, and MD5) for its communication with the Agent Manager.
+By default, the Management Server uses the recommended cipher suites from the Open Web Application Security Project (OWASP).
+All default cipher suites are FIPS 140-2 compliant ciphers for its communication with the Agent Manager.